 - Applications for mentees open: March 1st

 - Selected students notified & matched: August

 - Mentoring starts: August/September

 - Mentoring ends: end of March

-- Applicants will be assessed on eligibility and criteria, strengths, goals and level of commitment.
+- Applicants will be assessed on eligibility and criteria, strengths, goals and level of commitment

-- Faculty of Science Mentorship is an opportunity for alumni, friends, senior leaders and the community to stand with 3rd year and above science students and give them the gift of knowledge, experience and guidance during this unprecedented time.
+- Faculty of Science Mentorship is an opportunity for alumni, friends, senior leaders and the community to stand with 3rd year and above science students and give them the gift of knowledge, experience and guidance

 - Print Wisdom is a mentorship program that connects seasoned professionals in the graphic arts industry with 2nd year and above students in the Graphic Communications Management (GCM) program